MaliosDark/rotelyx-chat/README.md

 settings at all is the only way to skip it.

-**Why it must not have one.** A service worker pins a build inside the browser and answers from it ahead of the network.
-That is the failure this README warns about under *Keeping the wasm in step*, wearing a different hat: an old build still loads, still pairs, and then silently fails to interoperate.
-It cost real time here, holding an old build through several rebuilds while every check on the serving side correctly reported that the new files were going out.
-It buys nothing in exchange, because every conversation needs the mailbox.
+**Why it must not have one.** A service worker pins a build inside the browser and answers from it ahead of the network, which is the stale-copy problem above wearing a different hat: the old build loads, pairs, and then cannot talk to anything current.
+It buys nothing in exchange, because every conversation needs the mailbox and none of it works offline.

 **Removing one that already exists** is `web/boot.js`.
 Turning registration off does nothing for a browser that registered one earlier, which will keep serving